SadhikaA/sadhikaa.github.io/notes/operatingsys.md

 }
 ```

+- ==gang scheduling== for **parallel applications** - when multiple threads work together on a multi core system, try to schedule them together

 ## Real Time Scheduling

 We don't care about running fast, we want to predict performance.
 What is the guarenteed worst case?
 When car slams on brake, car needs to brake deadline needs to be met.